ThomasHaine/RSW-theory-and-IGWs/README.md

 To get started see Write up/Theory notes.pdf

-For JHU, E\&PS Fluids II, Spring '21.
+For JHU E\&PS Fluids II, Spring '21.

 Some code is in MATLAB, some in Julia ([Oceananigans](https://clima.github.io/OceananigansDocumentation/stable/) for DNS, [gridap](https://gridap.github.io/Gridap.jl/stable/) for arbitrary domain modal solution).